alpsarikisla/alpsarikisla/README.md

 ### Hi there 👋
+I am Alp Sarıkışla.
+I work on software development and give training.
+I am interested in all areas of informatics, but I mostly develop projects with C# and Python language.
 <!--
 **alpsarikisla/alpsarikisla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.